ksiller/aisanalyzer/README.md

 ## Plugin installation

-1. Download the source code by either cloning this repository: `git clone https://github.com/ksiller/aisanalyzer.git`, or alternatively download and unpack the zip archive of this repositry.
+1. Download the source code by either cloning this repository: `git clone https://github.com/ksiller/aisanalyzer.git`, or alternatively download and unpack the zip archive of this repository.

 2. Start Fiji.